jayantgulati/TerraSafe/README.md

    `terraform apply --auto-approve`
 2. Wait while Terraform provisions the infrastructure.
 This may take several minutes.

+# Step 6 : Destroy the Infrastructure (Optional- It will save unneccessary cost)

+To remove all resources created by Terraform, follow these steps:

+Navigate to the project directory in your terminal or command prompt.

+Run the following command to destroy the infrastructure:

+terraform destroy

+Type yes to confirm and proceed with the destruction.

 ## Issues while destroying the infrastructure (Optional)